Eddie Campbell: First Second and Top Shelf

 After his self-publishing ceased, Campbell signed with First Second Books.
 As well as The Fate of the Artist, a continuation of the Alec series, First:Second published two other works by Campbell.
 June 2007 saw the publication of The Black Diamond Detective Agency, Campbell's adaptation of an as-yet unmade screenplay by C. Gaby Mitchell.
 Set in the closing months of 1899, it features the eponymous private detective agency investigating a conspiracy to blow up a train, and their prime suspect's efforts to find the truth.

 In January 2008, First Second Books published Campbell's collaboration with Dan Best, The Amazing Remarkable Monsieur Leotard.
 The work follows the life of circus performers and historical figures as they wander in and out of history.
 It was enthusiastically received by critics with Ain't It Cool News saying "Something truly amazing and fun does indeed occur in this book."

 Campbell's next works were for Top Shelf.
 2009 saw the publication of the life sized omnibus Alec: The Years Have Pants.
 The book collected Campbell's Alec work to date with the exception of Fate of the Artist. the omnibus edition also included new material.
 In 2010 The Playwright, a collaboration with Daren White, was published.
 This reworked strips the pair had previously published in the Australian anthology Dee Vee, expanding the scope of the story-line and bringing it to conclusion.

 In 2012 Top Shelf published The Lovely Horrible Stuff in collaboration with Knockabout Press, a continuation of Campbell's autobiographical works.
 Campbell has evolved his art style, using colour, collage and photo-shop to create art which The Guardian describe as having " a surreal, scruffy elegance".

 iPad

 A collection of the "Dapper John" stories originally created in the late 1970s, along with an original cover, a new interview and other features, was published as an iPad app in December 2011 by digital publisher Panel Nine.
 In 2012 Top Shelf released two collections of Campbell's Bacchus series.

 Personal life

-Campbell moved to Australia in 1986 with his then-wife Annie.
+Campbell moved to Brisbane, Australia in 1986 with his then-wife Annie where he lived for thirty years.

-Campbell is married to author and artist Audrey Niffenegger.
+Campbell is married to author and artist Audrey Niffenegger and currently lives in Chicago.
 Campbell's adult daughter Hayley Campbell (from his previous marriage) is a writer and radio journalist.